psymen145/OVS-django-fe/README.md

 # Front end for OVS Data Use unit

-An intranet site for OVS Data Use unit.
+An responsive intranet site for OVS Data Use unit.
 This is used to manage projects/data requests for the data use officer.
 This is currently in development and awaiting news for production environment.

 Currently implemented with a legacy SQL Server